JavaFXpert/quantum-music-playground/README.md

 > **Try it out:**
 >
-> Create different beat patterns that consist of closed and open hi-hats
+> Create different beat patterns that consist of closed and open hi-hats by placing the phase gates and control gate modifiers on various wires.
+Here is a [video with such experimentation](https://youtu.be/5QKDtJ25Zrg).